plone/plone.distribution/docs/usage/index.md

 code-examples
 ```

-First of all, a Plone Distribution is a Python Package that can be installed by `pip` and follows certain conventions.
+A Plone distribution is a Python package that can be installed by `pip` and follows certain conventions.

-## Create a new Plone Distribution
+## Create a new Plone distribution

-The Plone Community provides a `Cookiecutter` template to generate new Plone Distribution packages: [cookiecutter-plone-distribution](https://github.com/collective/cookiecutter-plone-distribution).
+The Plone community provides a [Cookiecutter](https://www.cookiecutter.io/) template to generate new Plone distribution packages: [`cookiecutter-plone-distribution`](https://github.com/collective/cookiecutter-plone-distribution).

-This template is active development and it will probably change its structure until a stable release of `plone.distribution` is made.
+This template is under active development.
+It will probably change its structure until a stable release of `plone.distribution` is made.

-### Basic Setup
+### Pre-requisites

-To use the template, first, install `Cookiecutter` via command line:
+To use the template, install `Cookiecutter` via the command line.

 ```shell
 pip install cookiecutter